Aisha-Amin/Pattern-Call-Management/ReadMe.md

 4. Skipped Pattern Calls: Retrieves all pattern calls that are marked as skipped.
 5. Not Skipped Pattern Calls: Retrieves all pattern calls that are not marked as skipped.

-The query results are written to the `pattern_calls_output.txt` file and for testing purpose on System Console.
+The query results are written to the `pattern_calls_output.txt` file and for testing purposes on System Console.
+Once the project is built and loaded, the output file will be at path  target->Classes->pattern_calls_output.txt

 ## Test Files

 The project includes unit tests written using the JUnit framework.
 The test file `PatternManagementApplicationTests.java` contains the following test cases:

-1. `testLoadPatternCallsFromFile`: Tests the successful loading of pattern call data from a valid file content.
+1. `testLoadPatternCallsFromFile`: Tests the successful loading of pattern call data from valid file content.
 2. `testGetPatternCallById`: Tests the retrieval of a pattern call by ID when the pattern call exists.
 3. `testGetPatternCallByIdReturnsNull`: Tests the retrieval of a pattern call by ID when the pattern call does not exist.
 4. `testGetPatternCallsByName`: Tests the retrieval of pattern calls by name when pattern calls with the specified name exist.
 5. `testGetPatternCallsByNameReturnsEmptyList`: Tests the retrieval of pattern calls by name when no pattern calls with the specified name exist.
 6. `testDumpQueriesToFile`: Tests the successful writing of queries to the output file.
+Test file->(pattern_calls_output_test.txt)

 ## Assumptions and Limitations